Wait for it!

 Individuality is the enemy.
 The existence of others with their personalized knowledge and unique emotions threaten to destroy the gaslighters rule.
-Any evidence of individuality haunts their deranged minds, echoing a reminder that there exists more to the real world—a place where others matter, live and breathe.
+Any evidence of individuality haunts their deranged minds, echoing a reminder that there exists more to the real world—a place where others matter.

 No one is immune; everyone possesses some viruses of thought.
 Consciousness is subject to manipulation to create softness of harsh realities.
 We distort and interpret data in self-preserving ways.
 We jump to conclusions from biased observations.
 However, most of us mitigate the selfishness with empathy, moving from self-serving perspectives towards more others’-oriented views.
 Gaslighters never make these adjustments.